d-ban/cliper/README.md

 # cliper
-save clipboard to text file and or to matrix server
+save clipboard to text file and or matrix server
 tested on  Windows Subsystem for Linux (WSL) Windows 10